mmzsource/tankbattle/README.md

 ## Docker

-- Build a docker image with `docker build -t tankbattle:v01 .`
+- Build a docker image with `docker build -t tankbattle:v02 .`
 - Image should be available in `docker images` list
-- Run with `docker run -d -p 3000:3000 --name tankbattle tankbattle:v01`
+- Run with `docker run -d -p 3000:3000 --name tankbattle-v02 tankbattle:v02`

 ## CURL for testing